STAND. COM. REP. NO. 324

 Regular Session of 2019

 State of Hawaii

-Your Committee on Housing, to which was referred H.B.
-No. 223 entitled:
+Your Committee on Transportation, to which was referred S.B.
+No. 98 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Housing that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 223, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 223, H.D.
-1, and be referred to your Committee on Consumer Protection & Commerce.
+As affirmed by the record of votes of the members of your Committee on Transportation that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 98 and recommends that it pass Second Reading and be referred to your Committee on Judiciary.

 Respectfully submitted on behalf of the members of the Committee on Transportation,

 LORRAINE R. INOUYE, Chair